Gitphiyi/Phi-Database/REPORT.md

 #### Lexer

 The lexer tokenizes SQL into a stream of tokens.
 Handles 40+ keywords, identifiers, literals (int, float, string, bool), operators, and both comment styles.
+This was very easy to implement as it essentially converts a SQL query into a list of tokens that can be used by the parser to create the AST.

 ```cpp
 std::vector<Token> tokenize_query(string& query);